 Impossible?
 Well, nearly.
 The odds of any experienced and reliable scholar, such as E, giving an estimate such as 100 ha. and which wildly varies from the true value (of 2.0 ha.) are almost exactly zero (0.0).
 And the odds are also nearly zero for any scholar to estimate its size as 20 ha., or 10 ha.
 The odds are better that some enthusiastic researcher will return an estimate of 5.0 ha. or 4.0 ha.
 But experience (scholars A through D) has shown that the most likely estimate of the habitation size of A is going to fluctuate around its true value of 2.0 ha.
 Of course field conditions can actively work against this idea.
 There are a number of sites on the seashore (or actually underwater such as Nisakouli (C1921) in Messenia) where the ocean has worn away significant parts of the site.
 Nonetheless the truth is in the aggregate.
 If the Atlas only supports relative site size comparisons it will have accomplished its job.

-At the time this document was written the sources supported are:
+Currently the sources supported are:

 Ålin, Per, Das Ende der Mykenischen Fundstätten auf dem Griechischen Festland.
 Carl Bloms Boktryckeri A.-B., Lund, 1962.